particleofmass/i3wm_screen_brightness/README.md

 # i3wm-backlight-hotkeys
-Map your hot keys to increase or decrease the screen brightness in i3 wm
+Map your hot keys to increase or decrease the screen brightness in i3 wm using easy python code